akashmudgal/my-notes/Study/Computer Science & Software Engineering/Design Patterns/Creational Design Patterns/Factory Method.md

 Suppose you have client code, where you need to to create multiple variant object of a class descending from a same abstract class.
 So, in your client class, you define some conditional statements - perhaps calling appropriate constructor based on a `type` input to a method in the client class.

 This results code which is tightly coupled with the concrete classes - so let's say every time there is a change to the classes, or you need to add some more variants of the classes-  the object creation code also needs to be modified, which becomes a problem as your codebase grows.
-## Solution
+## Example

 This problem is can be solved by implementing a *Factory Method* pattern.
 Here is how it works - in your abstract class implementation, you create a so called abstract *factory method* - a single method which is responsible for instantiating your classes, so all your object creation logic is implemented in a single method - which makes it flexible to modify.
 Also, since the method is abstract, it allows subclasses to control how objects are created as well.

+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 To summarise, here is what you need to implement the Factory method pattern:

 - Creator Classes: These abstract classes contain a special factory method, responsible to create objects.
+These classes will expose a method to be used for creating objects - the *factory method*.
 - Product Classes: The classes which are meant to be instantiated - these are concrete implementations.
+You optionally may have an abstract Product implementation as well, followed by more concrete Product classes - based on a scenario.

+Instead of letting subclasses decide, another approach is a parameterized factory method - where the factory method is given a parameter, based on which it decides what class to instantiate.
 ## Approach

 Here is an example code: